-Our board of directors approved the 2015 Plan, to attract and retain the best available personnel, provide additional incentives to employees, directors and consultants, and promote the success of our business.
-The maximum aggregate number of ordinary shares that may be issued under the 2015 Plan pursuant to all awards under the 2015 Plan is 8,867,053 ordinary shares and can be increased up to a number that is equal to 15% of the then total outstanding shares on a fully diluted basis at the discretion of the board of the directors.
-As of December 31, 2019, 735,476 restricted share units were outstanding under the 2015 Plan, including shares underlying 135,476 RSUs transferred to a trust established by us and under the management of our company and excluding awards that were forfeited or cancelled after the relevant grant dates.
+Our board of directors approved the 2015 Share Incentive Plan, or the 2015 Plan, to attract and retain the best available personnel, provide additional incentives to employees, directors and consultants, and promote the success of our business.
+The maximum aggregate number of ordinary shares that may be issued under the 2015 Plan pursuant to all awards under the 2015 Plan is 8,867,053 ordinary shares and can be increased up to a number that is equal to 15% of the then total outstanding shares on a fully diluted basis at the discretion of our board of directors.
+As of March 31, 2021, 1,350,000 restricted share units and 53,737 share options were outstanding under the 2015 Plan, excluding awards that were forfeited or cancelled after the relevant grant dates.